LaunchCodeEducation/java-web-development/docs/_sources/chapters/classes/methods.rst.txt

 Instance Methods
 ----------------

-So far we’ve only looked at examples of methods that are relatively
+So far, we’ve only looked at examples of methods that are relatively
 specialized: constructors, getters, and setters.
 Every class you create will have these methods.
 What will make your classes different from each other, and thus fulfill the purpose of creating each class, are the